-The agency shall report hospice participation for a dually eligible Medicare and Medicaid beneficiary in a nursing facility.
-Medicare reimbursement is made for the hospice care, and Medicaid shall make reimbursement for room and board charges.
+The hospice provider shall report hospice participation for a dually eligible Medicare and Medicaid beneficiary in a nursing facility.
+Medicare reimbursement is made for the hospice care, and Medicaid shall reimburse room and board charges.
 Hospice claims are not reimbursed by DHHS without this notification.